nasazzam/MP-MCWT/README.md

 ---

-## 📤 Export

-Annotations are saved frame-wise and can be used in:

-- MOT Challenge
-- ReID datasets
-- Custom training pipelines

----

 ## ❤️ Contributions & Feedback

 Suggestions, improvements or question are welcome!
-Please [open an issue](#) directly to contribute to this evolving tool.
+Please [open an issue](https://github.com/nasazzam/MC-MOT-Annotation-Tool/issues) directly to contribute to this evolving tool.

 ---